 I know there are many health benefits of cabbage, but other than loving sauerkraut, I just never cared for cabbage.

-That all changed about six months ago when my friend Carol made an AMAZING cabbage salad.
+That all changed a few months ago when my friend Carol made an AMAZING cabbage salad.
 I ate a bit just to be polite and was shocked at how much I actually loved it!
 What was her secret and what can cabbage do for you?

 Health Benefits of Cabbage